Maxine Grimm: Biography

 Maxine Tate was born in Tooele, Utah, the eldest child of Joseph Earl Tate and Bertha (née Shields) Tate.
-Her father Joseph was employed by the Tooele Valley Railway were he would eventually become the line's superintendent.
+Her father Joseph was employed by the Tooele Valley Railway where he would eventually become the line's superintendent.
 Her lineage on both sides could be traced to the Mormon pioneers who had walked across the plains to help settle the Utah desert.
 Two of her grandfathers, John Shields and Samuel Lee, laid out the first boundaries of Tooele City.

 She attended public schools in Tooele, graduating as high school valedictorian in 1932.
 Her mother died that year, so Grimm delayed college plans to remain at home and care for her younger siblings.
 She later enrolled at the University of Utah, graduating in 1937 with a BA in retailing and business.
 She then obtained an MA from New York University, after which she returned to Utah as a buyer for ZCMI.

 In 1939 she married Veldon Shields, a Tooele-born Utah attorney.
 However, he died from natural causes on June 7, 1940, in Salt Lake City.
 She then returned to New York City as secretary to the president of the Retail Association of New York.
 Her boss was Jewish, and as World War II began engulfing Europe, he worked at smuggling refugees out and finding places for them in New York.
 Grimm was soon also involved in this activity.

 The attack on Pearl Harbor motivated her to become more directly involved in the war effort, so she joined the Red Cross.
 After training at Fort Bragg, she was shipped overseas.
 Her first assignment was a New Guinea hospital.